The Hitchin Fibration for Symmetric Pairs: The Regular Quotient

 \subsubsection{Overview}

-We now turn to an explicit description of the geometry of the regular quotient $\fp^{reg}\myfatslash H$.
+We now turn to an explicit description of the geometry of the regular quotient $\fp^{\reg}\myfatslash H$.
 We ultimately provide two different descriptions.

 The first appears in Theorem \ref{thm: Description of regular quotient as a quotient of component groups}, where we describe the regular quotient in terms of certain quotients of component groups.
-This perspective reduces to computing the differences between certain regular centralizer groups schemes as the group varies.
+This perspective reduces to computing the differences between certain regular centralizer group schemes as the group varies.
+This description is also used to prove the inductive description below.

-The second is done by the following multistep procedure: \begin{itemize} \item Firstly, we reduce to the case of simply connected simple groups and the diagonal case $H=G_{1}\xhookrightarrow{\Delta} G_{1}\times G_{1}$ of Example \ref{example: complex case}, using Theorem \ref{theorem: Reducing regular quotient to case of simples}. \item Secondly, we reduce understanding the orbits above a point in $\fa\git W_{a}$ to the case of nilpotent cones of certain Levis, that we call distinguished Levis, in Theorem \ref{theorem: description of regular quotient: reduction to Levi's} and Proposition \ref{proposition: Above the hyperplanes}.
-This is a Lie algebra version of taking ``descendants'' described in Section 5.1.1 of \cite{sl_endoscopy}. \item We use the immediately preceding point to describe the structure for simple, simply connected groups (and the diagonal case, example \ref{example: complex case}).
+The second is done by the following multistep procedure: \begin{itemize} \item Firstly, we reduce to the case of simply connected simple groups and the diagonal case $H=G_{1}\xhookrightarrow{\Delta} G_{1}\times G_{1}$ of Example \ref{example: complex case}, using Proposition \ref{prop: reduction of regular quotient to simples}. \item Secondly, we reduce understanding the orbits above a point in $\fa\git W_{\fa}$ to the case of nilpotent cones of certain Levis, that we call descendants of the symmetric pair, in Proposition \ref{prop: description of regular quotient: reduction to Levi's} and Proposition \ref{proposition: Above the hyperplanes}.
+This is a Lie algebra version of the descendants described in Section 5.1.1 of \cite{sl_endoscopy}. \item We use the immediately preceding point to describe the structure for simple, simply connected groups (and the diagonal case, Example \ref{example: complex case}).
 Except for the case of $SO(n)\times SO(n)\hookrightarrow SO(2n)$ (considered in Example \ref{ex son son so2n}) this is not complicated due to the fact that there are at most $2$ regular $H$-orbits in the nilpotent cone.
 The resulting explicit description of the regular quotient is included as Theorem \ref{theorem: gluing pattern}.
-For such cases, we get a description $\fp^\reg\myfatslash H\cong \fa\git W_{a}\coprod_{U}\fa\git W_{a}$ for an explicitly described open $U\subset \fa\git W_{a}$. \end{itemize}
+For such cases, we get a description $\fp^\reg\myfatslash H\cong \fa\git W_{\fa}\coprod_{U}\fa\git W_{\fa}$ for an explicitly described open $U\subset \fa\git W_{\fa}$. \end{itemize}

 In Section \ref{subsections: Examples regular quotient} we explicitly compute the regular quotient in several cases of interest.